uwsampl/nexus/docs/deploy.md

 ```

 ### Step 3: Start Nexus service
 First, start the scheduler.
-Lets use the docker run command which aims to run a command in a new container.
+First, we use docker to start the scheduler in a container." to replace these two sentences.
 Usage of docker run command is `docker run [OPTIONS] IMAGE [COMMAND] [ARG...]`.
 The -d option means running container in background and printing container ID.
 And the -v option means to
 bind mount a volume with IMAGE.